• Skip to main content

 Chives add flavor and color to meat, stews, eggs, fries, salads, and potatoes.
 They are easy to grow, and they are not specific to any soil.

 However, they require adequate water.
-They have purple pompom flowers, which attract hummingbirds.
+Chives have purple pompom flowers, which attract hummingbirds.
 They also have fluffy textures with soft edges, and both the stem and flowers are edible.

 They should be grown in small quantities.
-In addition to chives, there is garlic and onions, which have the same uses as chives, although they are challenging to plant since you need to dig them up.
+In addition to chives, garlic and onions have the same uses as chives, although they are challenging to grow since you need to dig them up.

 Bay Laurel

 This tree grows well in the Mediterranean.
-They don’t do well during the winter seasons, and you have to develop them in containers.
+However, they don’t do well during the winter seasons, and you have to develop them in containers.

 It has green leaves that can get used as herbs.
 It grows slowly to a height of 60 feet at most.
 It belongs to the same group as sassafras trees and avocado.